emipa606/TobesDiningRoom/README.md

 If you want to buy some coke.
-https://www.patreon.com/bePatron?c=1303650  &lt;-- here and give me 1$ !!
+https://www.patreon.com/bePatron?c=1303650  -- here and give me 1$ !!
 It help me making mod a lot !!

 ![Image](https://i.imgur.com/Rs6T6cr.png)